Code-Institute-Submissions/Villa-Designs/README.md

     (a) A clear and understandable navbar has been designed so that users go go between pages with ease.
     (b) All links are tageted to open a new page so users will never have to leave the page.

-*  I want to clearly see the product information & prices and be able to order products.
+*  I want to clearly see the product information & prices and be able to contact the business about purchasing products or the possibility of making a bespoke item.

-    The users can see the product details below the image and the price is also listed.
+    (a) The users can see the product details below the image and the price is also listed.
+    (b) Users can use the contact here link to enquire about products.

 *  I want to locate social media links to see if they are trustworthy.